Platform – Table of Contents

 Putting Michigan Back to Work

-• The immediate placement of all major corporations under social ownership and worker control under the principles of economic democracy.
+• The immediate placement of all major corporations under social ownership and worker control under a democratic and decentralized economic framework.

 • A massive state and federal public works program to rebuild our cities and communities, administered and controlled by elected assemblies of working people.